Julius Keilwerth brass instruments

 "I devised this instrument, which is a normal B-trompet in manner of a saxophon.
 It was built from 1982 to 1986.
 I can’t tell you an exact number of items, but there where not more than 100.
 And as far as I know there where unfortunately no famous musicians who played it.”

 Keilwerth Toneking de Luxe 3000 Jazzophon sr.nr.
 306856

 Uwe Ladwig, in his book 'Saxophone', on the other hand states that the Toneking 3000 was made in the seventies.
 His source, he says, was also Gerhard Keilwerth.
 Maybe both statements are true, as there is quite a gap between the serial numbers of the several Toneking 3000 instruments, see below.
-The one with serial number 27963 seems to be an outlier, the other known instruments having serial numbers 306856 and 312600.
+The one with serial number 27963 seems to be an outlier, the other known instruments having serial numbers 306856, 312250 and 312600.
 Those numbers fit well in the 1982-1986 (Blessing) period and the Toneking 3000 name is congruent with the Toneking 2000 series of that time.
-The 27963 doesn't look like the other instruments in that range of numbers, it has valve buttons that are also found on the later Toneking Super de Luxe 2000 instruments.
-There also are some small differences between the Keilwerth Jazzophons.
-Maybe different makers, maybe the first one was kind of a prototype ....
+The 27963 has a lot of similarities with the other Keilwerth instruments in that number range, so it might be made in Nauheim, whereas the others might be of Blessing origin.

 In the 60's Keilwerth also made a Dizzy Gillespie style trumpet for Dizzy, according to Janis Edvards Strupis from Australia, who remembers that there was a flyer showing Dizzy and this trumpet coming with his 1966 Super de Luxe Keilwerth.